+and and

+strategies strategies

+to mitigate to mitigate

+risks with risks with

+relevant relevant

+Group Group

+senior senior

+leaders and leaders and

+business business

+managers. managers.

+• Undertake • Undertake

+a periodic a periodic

+review of review of

+the the

+delegated delegated

 authorizati authorizati

 on and on and

 control control

 levels. levels.

 Upon Upon

 consultatio consultatio

 n with the n with the

 Group CEO Group CEO

 and Group and Group

 CFO, to CFO, to

 make make

 recommen recommen

 dations to dations to

 the Board the Board

 related to related to

 any any

 changes in changes in

 these levels these levels

 seen to be seen to be

 appropriate appropriate

-•

 • As and • As and

 when when

 appropriate appropriate

 , ,

 recommen recommen

 d to the d to the

 Board Board

 seeking seeking

 expert expert

 advice from advice from

 external external

 providers providers

 for specific for specific

 needs for needs for

 which which

 internal internal

 expertise is expertise is

 unavailable unavailable

-, or for , or for
+, or for which an , or for which an

-which an which an

 independe independe

-nt

-nt
+nt nt

 perspective perspective

 is is

 considered considered

 valuable. valuable.

-Review Review
+• Review • Review

 reports and reports and

 significant significant

 findings of findings of

--

 Internal Internal

 Audit with Audit with

 respect to respect to

-respect to risk respect to risk
+risk risk

+manageme manageme

 nt nt

 activities, activities,

 together together

 with with

 manageme manageme

 nt's nt's

 responses responses

-and follow- and followup reports up reports
+and follow- and follow-

+up reports up reports

-Review Review
+• Review • Review

 significant significant

 reports reports

 from from

 regulatory regulatory

 and and

 governmen governmen

 t agencies t agencies

 relating to relating to

 risk risk

+manageme manageme

 nt and nt and

 compliance compliance

 issues, and issues, and

 manageme manageme

 nt's nt's

 responses, responses,

 if any if any

-Ensure that Ensure that
+• Ensure that • Ensure that risk reports

-risk reports risk reports
+risk reports •

 (risk (risk

-manageme manageme

-nt plan, risk nt plan, risk
+manageme nt plan, risk manageme nt plan, risk

 maps, etc.) maps, etc.)

 are are

 updated to updated to

 reflect reflect

 audit audit

 reports and reports and

 findings findings

 above, above,

 including including

+including meruumg

 any any

 additional additional

 risk risk

 information information

 and and

 mitigation mitigation

 Escalate to Escalate to

 the Board the Board

 Audit Audit

 Committee, Committee,

 for for

 discussion discussion

 at a joint at a joint

 session of session of

 the Audit the Audit

 and Risk and Risk

 Committee Committee

 s, any items s, any items

 that have a that have a

 significant significant

 financial financial

 statement statement

 impact or impact or

 require require

 significant significant

 financial financial

-statement/ statement/

-regulatory regulatory
+statement/ regulatory statement/ regulatory

 disclosures; disclosures;

 and and

 escalate escalate

 other other

 significant significant

 issues, issues,

 including, including,

 but not but not

 limited to, limited to,

-significant

-significant
+significant significant

 compliance compliance

 issues, as issues, as

 soon as soon as

 deemed deemed

 necessary necessary

 by the by the

 Committee Committee

 in a joint in a joint

 session of session of

 the Audit the Audit

 and Risk and Risk

 Committee Committee

-s. s.
+S. S. Povious the

 Review the Review the

 appointme appointme

-nt, nt,

-performanc performanc
+nt, performanc nt, performanc

-e and e and
+performanc e and e and

 replacemen replacemen

-t of the t of the

-Chief Risk Chief Risk

-Manageme Manageme

-nt Officer nt Officer

-1

-- -

-Reputation Reputation

-Reputation Management Reputation Management

-Management Management

-Management Management

-ManagementEnsure ManagementEnsure

-Management Ensure proper Management Ensure proper

-Management Ensure proper reputation Management Ensure proper reputation

-Management Ensure proper reputation manageme Management Ensure proper reputation manageme

-Management Ensure proper reputation manageme nt Management Ensure proper reputation manageme nt
+replacemen герівестіст